wangliyue14/wangliyue14/README.md

-- 👋 Hi, I’m Wangli Yue.
+- 👋 Hi, I’m Wahito Aoki(chinese name is Wangli Yue).
 - 👀 I’m interested in blockchain, smart contract, solidity jobs.
 - 🌱 I’m currently learning/developing contracts for marketplace, gaming, farming, staking and using standards such as ERC20, ERC721, ERC1155, etc.
 - 💞️ I’m looking to collaborate on new rising teams where I can develop smart contracts, assets, etc.